Nader Mousavizadeh is Partner and Co-founder of Macro Advisory Partners.

 A magna cum laude graduate of Harvard College and a Rhodes Scholar at the University of Oxford where he received his M.Phil. in International Relations from Christ Church College, Nader received his MBA as a Sloan Fellow at the Sloan School of Management at the Massachusetts Institute of Technology.

-Elected a Global Leader for Tomorrow by the World Economic Forum, Nader is a globally recognized speaker on geopolitical and macroeconomic issues, and a widely published contributor of articles and essays to The Financial Times, The New York Times, The Times of London, and Foreign Policy, amongst other publications.
+Elected a Global Leader for Tomorrow by the World Economic Forum, Nader is a widely published contributor of articles and essays to The Financial Times, The New York Times, The Times of London, and Foreign Policy, amongst other publications.
+He writes the Compass column for Reuters.

-He is a member of the Richard Holbrooke Forum of the American Academy in Berlin, and a member of the Geopolitical Risk Council of the World Economic Forum.
+Nader is a Co-Chair of the Richard Holbrooke Forum of the American Academy in Berlin, and a member of the Geopolitical Risk Council of the World Economic Forum.